crmathieu/planet/README.md

 > go test -v
 ```

+## Introduction

-Implements a REST service used to store, fetch, and update user records.
+This app implements a REST service used to store, fetch, and update user records.
-A user record can be represented in a JSON hash like so:
+A user record can be represented in a JSON hash as follows:

 ```json
 {